Puerto Plata Dominican Republic Travel Guide

 Near Cabarete, this park has a network of caves and underground lagoons for exploration.
 Guided tours reveal stalactites and stalagmites.

-A stunning sandbar approximately 2 hours drive west to Punta Rucia, then a 20-30 minute boat ride.
+A gorgeous sandbar approximately A two-hour drive west to Punta Rucia, then a 20-30 minute boat ride.
 Perfect for snorkeling, swimming, and relaxing.

-Approximately 1.5 hours east of A City on the northern coast of the dominican republic.
+Approximately 1.5 hours east of A City on the northern shoreline of the dominican republic nation.
 A very long, picturesque beach known for golden sand, strong waves, and famous local seafood shacks.

 Approximately 3-4 hours drive to Samaná, then a boat tour.